-This brochure provides information about the qualifications and business practices of Berkshire Asset Management, LLC.
-If you have any questions about the contents of this brochure, please contact Marilyn Millington at 570-825-2600 or by email at mmillington@berkshiream.com The information in this brochure has not been approved or verified by the United States Securities and Exchange Commission (SEC) or by any state securities authority.
+This brochure provides information about the qualifications and business practices of Berkshire Asset Management, LLC ("Berkshire", the "Firm", or the "Adviser").
+If you have any questions about the contents of this brochure, please contact Charles Martin at 570-825-2600 or by email at cmartin@berkshiream.com The information in this brochure has not been approved or verified by the United States Securities and Exchange Commission (SEC) or by any state securities authority.

 Additional information about Berkshire Asset Management, LLC is also available on the SEC's website at https://adviserinfo.sec.gov/.
 Berkshire Asset Management, LLC.'s CRD number is: 145463.
 SEC File #: 801-68485.
-Registration does not imply any level of skill of training.
+Registration does not imply any level of skill or training.